 Most of the time when people refer to ribs they’re referring to pork ribs.

-Even though there are also beef short ribs and even other cuts of beef ribs, as well as lamb ribs, the vast majority of smoked barbecue ribs are pork.
-And there are three popular types you can buy:
+Even though there are the popular beef short ribs and even other cuts of beef ribs, as well as lamb ribs, the vast majority of smoked barbecue ribs are pork.
+And there are three popular types of pork ribs you can buy:

 - Baby back ribs